 Back in 1974 TD had written the music for the theatrical play Oedipus Tyrannus by Sophocles.
-The planned album containing this music has never been released, only the Overture had been released on the Virgin sampler album V (1974).
+The planned album containing this music has been left unreleased until 2019, when it was finally released as part of the In Search Of Hades box set.
+The only exception: The Overture had been released on the Virgin sampler album V (1974).
 The version of this composition on Antique Dreams is shortened by more than five minutes compared to the original release, and some new sounds have been added.

-Ultima Thule, Part One, the second track on this CD, is the A-side of the first TD single Ultima Thule (1971).
-The B-side track Ultima Thule, Part Two has not been re-released on an official TD album yet.
+Ultima Thule, Part One, the second track on this CD, is the A-side of the first TD single Ultima Thule (1971) and appears here in a remixed version.

 Calymba Caly and Edinburgh Castle have been recorded live during the 1981 and 1980 European Tours and had been previously unreleased.
 The released version of Calymba Caly was edited somewhat strange, missing the first seven minutes, but including the initial four minutes of the following composition instead.
 For convenience of reference, the first six minutes of the released version are considered Calymba Caly (section Ancient Part) throughout this discography; the remainder is considered part of the composition Thermal Inversion.
 This track, and the track which overlaps it which was aired on the Electrobeats show of 3rd February 1998, wrongly identified at the time as having been recorded at a putative show at the Dresden Hygienemuseum in 1980, are actually excerpts from the Frankfurt show of 30th January 1981.